EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 Telco Systems is a global leader in telecommunications, with over 40 years of experience in the design and development of high-performance network communications solutions.
 With its advanced software and hardware solutions, Telco Systems provides a revolutionary approach to the network edge for service providers, allowing them to offer the highest levels of service innovation to customers.
 Thus has a lot of available data from your customers that can be used to answer interesting questions that can lead to data driving decisions.
 Some of the questions that we would like to answer is:

-**Based on historical data can we predict churn?** <br/>
+**What attributes are more correlated with the churn rate?** <br/>
-**Which kind of retentions programns can we develop focused on diminished the churn rate?**
+**Which kind of retention programs can we develop focused to diminished the churn rate?**

 ## Prepare
 The problem we want to attach is clear, so now let's move on to see what data we need to solve this problem.
-And it's obvious that we need customer-related data.
+We need customer-related data.
 Fortunately, we can find this in the Kaggle datasets.
-Data were collected from [IBM Samples Data Sets] (https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the latest update was made on 02/23/2018.
+The data were collected from [IBM Samples Data Sets] (https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the latest update was made on 02/23/2018.
 And it's under the community-guaranteed kaggle license.
 Data files © Original Authors.
-We will continue our analysis and training modeling on this dataset, of course it would be better to have a more recent dataset on hand.
+We will continue our analysis on this dataset, of course it would be better to have a more recent dataset on hand.
 This data contains information about:
 - Customers that left within the last month - *churn* <br/>
 - Services that each customer has signed up for – *phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies* <br/>